ember-nexus/api/docs/api-endpoints/upload/patch-upload.md

 The new chunk can be of zero length - acting similar to the `HEAD /upload/<uuid>` endpoint, but also enabling the user to complete an upload without transmitting additional chunks.

+## Access Control

+Only the user who created the upload may add chunks to it.

+Access to the upload's target element is re-checked on **every** chunk, not just when the upload is created.
+If that access is revoked mid-upload, further chunks are rejected and the upload can no longer be completed; it can still be cancelled with `DELETE /upload/<uuid>`.

 ## Request Example

 ```bash